What is the best way to get involved with Rovers?

 The e-group is a group e-mail address that is used to communicate to all club members who are subscribed.
 There are a variety of uses for this forum such as:

-- To invite others to join you on a last-minute ski, hike, bike ride, etc. that was not announced at the previous meeting or posted on the website.
+- To invite others to join you on a last-minute day trip (ski, hike, bike ride, etc.) that was not announced at the previous meeting or posted on the Rovers website.
+Overnight trips may be sent to the e-group after the trip has been submitted for posting on the Rovers website.

 - To get a feel for what kind of interest there might be for a trip you are considering coordinating.